Windows

 -

-After downloading, decompress the image.
-If the image comes in a ZIP file, for example, unzip it.
+After downloading the image, extract it if necessary.
+For example, if it comes in a ZIP file, unzip it.

 Create the virtual machine